psyomn/wlog/README.md

       22d760f881e613a30d3b722dd9b26f4f46c1cf4c domain/log_entry: add belongs_to issue ...
       79d1e3393587b02c328a454d5cfe301d3f80aee8 invoices: select date range for log entries ...

+## Config

+If you want to unset colors you can do so by going to the config menu

+    [wlog] config
+    [config]

+and then typing in

+    [config] set ansi no

+When you restart wlog, the colors will be set off.
+To set colors back on just use `yes`.

 ## Contributing

 1. Fork it